Rumpelstilskin777/Charm-Masternode-Setup/README.md

 </code></pre>
 <p>Also, if you want to check/start/stop <strong>Charm</strong>, run one of the following commands as <strong>root</strong>:</p>
 <pre><code>systemctl status Charm #To check if CHARM service is running
-systemctl start Charm #To start Marble2 service systemctl stop Charm #To stop Marble2 service systemctl is-enabled Charm #To check if CHARM service is enabled on boot
+systemctl start Charm #To start CHARM service systemctl stop Charm #To stop CHARM service systemctl is-enabled Charm #To check if CHARM service is enabled on boot
 </code></pre>
 <hr>